amphinomid/luxe/README.md

 I made the 3d models in Blender over winter break 2021.
 Winter break of this year (2022) I finally got around to transforming them into a web app.
 (A lot has changed in a year, but a lot has stayed the same.
 Last year, I named this project "subtle dystopia"; it was intended to be "an exploration of a surveillance tech-fueled future."
 But as Gilliard [writes](https://www.theatlantic.com/technology/archive/2022/10/amazon-tracking-devices-surveillance-state/671772/) about surveillance tech in *The Atlantic*, "It would be a bit glib—and more than a little clichéd—to call this some kind of technological dystopia.
 Actually, *dystopia* wouldn't be right, exactly; Dystopian fiction is generally speculative, whereas all of these items and services are real.")
 I made the images in the piece in Sketch and used three.js for the web stuff.

 Use the arrow keys, dragging and pinching/scrolling (zooming) to look around.
+Screenshot below~

 (On my computer it works best on Chrome.
 On Safari it reloads continuously due to energy overuse, but this might be because my computer's old, but there's also a bug with the CSS object displays; going to look into these more in the future.
 If you try on Safari, be sure to go to Menu > Develop > Experimental Features and check WebGL 2.0.)